crim-ca/weaver/docs/source/processes.rst

     the ``transmissionMode`` do not apply by definition.

 .. [#resCTypeMulti]
-    The data of the multiple outputs are simultaneously returned, but their encoding depend on the requested ``Accept`` header.
-By default, the :ref:`Results <job-results-document-minimal>` structure encoded as :term:`JSON` is employed.
+    When data of multiple outputs are simultaneously returned, their encoding depend on the requested ``Accept`` header.
-    However, the :ref:`Results for Multiple Outputs <job-results-raw-multi>` example using ``multipart/related`` contents could also be obtained if requested, or as established by using other parameter combinations.
+    By default (when neither of ``Prefer`` or ``response`` are provided to establish the contents structure to employ), the :ref:`Results Document <job-results-document-minimal>` encoded as :term:`JSON` is employed.
+A similar representation using other encoding (e.g.: :term:`XML` or :term:`YAML`) could be returned if requested by the ``Accept`` header.

+    For every other case where a return ``representation`` or ``raw`` results are explicitly requested, the :ref:`Multipart Results <job-results-raw-multi>` structure using ``multipart/related`` contents is employed by default.
+The representation of each part (as literal data or link reference [#resValRef]_) is established by the ``transmissionMode`` parameter combinations, or as applicable according to the ``Accept`` and the ``Prefer: return`` header.

-    Other content representations, such as packaging the results under a single ZIP archive, could also be returned if requested.
-However, alternate representations might not allow some ``transmissionMode`` combinations according to their logical representation (e.g.: a ZIP archive could refuse ``transmissionMode: reference`` to only allow files to be directly included in the ZIP, rather than link references to them).
+    Other content representations, such as packaging the results under a single ZIP archive, could also be returned if requested with the ``Accept`` header and supported according to the :term:`Process` description.
+    However, alternate representations might not allow certain ``transmissionMode`` combinations according to their logical representation (e.g.: a ZIP archive could refuse ``transmissionMode: reference`` to only allow files to be directly included within the ZIP, rather than link references to them).

 .. [#resValRef]
     Although the general "*response structure*" is established by other parameters in this case, whether respective